GERMANY >> HISTORY OF GERMANY >> WORLD WAR 1

 QUESTION OF GUILT: More than one hundred years ago, World War 1 which was caused by vexing alliances, was in many respects an unnecessary war.
 Germany did not want to walk out on its ally to prove virtue.
 However, the Entente Powers' victory was used to lay the blame on the doorstep of the German Empire, setting the course for a dark age to come.
 In 1918, U.S. President Woodrow Wilson argued that the great war (as it was called back then) was everyone's fault.
 France, however, still had the third War of German Unification (1870) in mind, including the arrest of Napoleon III and the proclamation of the German Emperor Franz Willhelm II in the Hall of Mirrors (Versailles).
 The outcome of World War 1 was the harsh and humiliating Treaty of Versailles.

-assassination.
-Austro-Hungary wanted to take action against Serbia to call the instigators into account and asked German Emperor Wilhelm II if Germany was willing to fulfill its treaty
+led to Ferdinand's assassination.
+Austro-Hungary wanted to take action against Serbia to call the instigators into account and asked German Emperor Wilhelm II if Germany was willing to

-obligations with Austro-Hungary.
+fulfill its treaty obligations with Austro-Hungary.
 Wilhelm II confirmed the alliance and expected a short war.
-Austro-Hungary demanded a full investigation in the last request, but Serbia refused to let
+Austro-Hungary demanded a full investigation in the last request, but Serbia

-investigators on their soil and started its military mobilization.
+refused to let investigators on their soil and started its military mobilization.
 Russia had an alliance with Serbia and expressed their treaty obligations, and also started a mobilization.
-Austro-Hungary now

 Dual Alliance (since 1879)